Exploratory Expedition 2019 10D/9N, (Ica Coastal Desert).

 - US$ 2950.00 (Price per person, 4-6 participants)

 - US$ 400.00 (Small group surplus, 2-3 participants)

 - US$ 280.00 (Single supplement, if applicable)

-- The trip price per person to participate in the 14 days/13 nights exploratory expedition is USD 4.250, based on a group size of 5 to 6 participants.
-If we can not reach the number of 5 participants a small group surplus of $ 350 p.p. will apply.
+- The trip price per person to participate in the 10 days/9 nights exploratory expedition is USD 2.950 per person, based on a group size of 4-6 participants.
+For smaller groups a surplus will be charged.

 - Price includes all meals as indicated in the itinereray (B=Breakfast, L=Lunch, D=Dinner), land transport with private car, support team, 4x4 vehicle(s) and camping equipment.

 - Alcoholic beverages during meals at restaurants, gratuities, optional activities, personal expenditures and travel insurance.